 Do cats actually love their owners?

-Love is a complex emotion.
+Love is a complex emotion, and we are never certain how to define it.
 It's something we all feel, and yet it's something that we find really difficult to explain.
 But, broadly speaking, love is a combination of intense feelings of affection, protectiveness, warmth, and respect for another person, animal, or even just an idea.

 Do cats like their owners?

 So while we'll never really know if kitties can 'love,' we can assume that the attachment to their owners shows that cats have an emotional connection to humans.
 We can see this in the way they express and receive affection, and in how they react when they favourite humans go away.
 There is an attachment of some sort, but quite what that means to the cat, we aren’t certain.

 Do cats miss their owner if the owner gives them away?

 There are many cases where cats showed signs of what humans may describe as heartbreak.
 It’s easier to think of it as ‘loss’.
 Lonely cats can lose their appetite, go into hiding, or spend hours meowing by the front door as they wait for their owners to come home!
 There are even some instance of cats sinking into severe depressions if their owner gives them anyway to someone else.
 Cats learn routines and expectations, so if these are not met, the cat will react to that feeling of frustration and disappointment too.

 Do cats get emotionally attached to their owners like dogs?